ARM-software/bob-build/docs/module_types/bob_resource.md

 This will reference an `bob_install_group` so it gets copied to an appropriate location relative to the binaries.

+For the Soong plugin, the `install_path` set in the `bob_install_group` must be prefixed by a known string to select an appropriate Android directory.
+Currently `data/` and `etc/` are supported.
+The `owner` property also influences where the files will be installed.

 `bob_resource` supports [features](../features.md)

 ## Full specification of `bob_resource` properties